Charlotte Bronte and Jane Eyre - Social Conscience and Feminism in Victorian Literature

 In spring of 1854, Charlotte Bronte married her father's curate, Aurthor Bell NIcholls.
-The marriage seemed a happy one but Charlotte soon became pregnant but fell gravely ill with an unrelenting form of morning sickness and died, with child, on March 31, 1855.
+The marriage seemed a happy one but Charlotte soon became pregnant then fell gravely ill with an unrelenting form of morning sickness and died, with child, on March 31, 1855.
 Her death certificate claims death from tuberculosis, but many feel that her death may have been a result of malnutrition and dehydration caused the the perpetual nausea. .
 Others think she may have caught typhus from the aged servant, Tabby (Tabitha Akroyd) who died of typhus shortly before Charlotte's death.

-It was left to her friend, Mrs. Gaskell, to create the myth of the angelic neurotic, trapped in the cold ouse on the edge of the moors with her eccentric father and weird siblings.
+It was left to her friend, Mrs. Gaskell, to create the myth of the angelic neurotic, trapped in the cold house on the edge of the moors with her eccentric father and weird siblings.
 Some of Mrs. Gaskell's assertions have been proved, through the Bronte's actual letters and journals, to be false.

 Patrick Bronte outlived them all, and died in 1861 at the age of 84.